owanturist/react-hook-window/README.md

 Scrolling position of a windowed list for an initial render only.
 It affect either `scrollTop` or `scrollLeft` for vertical or horizontal [layouts][todo] respectively.

 The `number` value represents the scrolling position in pixels.
-If it's nesessary to scroll to an exact item the value might be defined as an object with the item's `index` and optional [scrolling `position`][todo]:
+If it's necessary to scroll to an exact item, the value might be an object with the item's `index` and optional [scrolling `position`][todo]:

 ```ts
 initialScroll?: {